winterleitner/kontomanager-websms-client/README.md

 # Kontomanager Client .NET
 .NET Client library that wraps the functionalities provided by the kontomanager.at web management interface used by a number of mobile carriers in Austria (MVNOs in the A1 network).
+Starting with version 2.1.0, the library also supports A1 accounts, which do not have a Kontomanager interface, but use a different system.

 #### UPDATE 02/2023
 The Kontomanager Web interface has had a major design overhaul.
 Unfortunately, the WebSMS functionality was removed in the process.